Ponca Stories:

 "The Ponca City News" recently announced that with the split of ConocoPhillips into two companies, the ConocoPhillips operation in Ponca City, Oklahoma will soon be renamed Phillips 66.
 Frank Phillips, the founder of the Phillips 66 Oil company, was a man who knew how to use his courage and initiative and great administrative ability to create industry and wealth in Oklahoma leaving a legacy in the oil company that bears his name that will always be a monument to his memory.
 But there is another Oklahoma oil pioneer who was equally important in developing the oil industry and bringing prosperity and advancement to Northern Oklahoma and that man was EW Marland.
 Read more.

-The Pioneer Woman Models Come Home to Ponca City
+The Pioneer Woman Models Return to Ponca City

 “To me it was an easy answer” says Bob Fraser, Executive Director of Woolaroc Museum.
 “It was like ‘these statues used to belong to Ponca City’ now they belong to Woolaroc.
 Why don’t we have reproductions made of these statues and get them over to Ponca City.
 If people look at these statues and say ‘this is a nice gesture by Woolaroc or by Bartlesville’ that would be even better.
 The statues belong in Ponca City.”